joangcc-pers/aidl-upc-w20245-rec-sys/README.md

 In order to do a more accurate hyperparameter training, weare aware we would need to execute the grid search with more epochs, especially on the configurations with lower learning rate.

 After the grid search, we selected the three best configurations of the overall best model, and execute them for longer, with a scheduler to adapt the learning rate.
+See below the plots for MRR and R20 values for the best and worst configurations of each model.
+We plot the best and the worst so that the comparison is easier than plotting the 27 tested combinations.

 <br>
 </br>